-- Nofollow – A ‘nofollow’ link tells search engine crawlers to not follow the link when visiting your site, meaning no link equity is passed from site to site.
+- Nofollow – A ‘nofollow’ link tells search engine crawlers not to follow the link when visiting your site.

-- Dofollow – Links without a ‘nofollow’ attribute are known as ‘dofollow’ links.
-The majority of links you find across the web are ‘dofollow’.
+- Follow – Links without a ‘nofollow’ attribute are known as ‘follow’ links.
+The majority of links you find across the web are ‘follow’.

 In 2012 Google released the penguin algorithm update.
 The update aimed to tackle spammy directories linking to low quality websites and manipulating search results.
 As a result, the majority of directories started using ‘nofollow’ attributes on external links.